 Eligibility is based on factors such as income and resources, household composition and citizen/legal alien status.

-Eligible clients receiving temporary cash assistance must engage in work activities.
+Eligible clients receiving temporary cash assistance are generally required to engage in work and/or educational activities.
 HRA refers clients to programs which provide assistance with job training and placement, education, resume services, workshops and other support services.
-Those participating in an approved program will receive car fare and child care expenses so that they can meet their requirements.
+Those participating in an approved program can receive transportation and child care expenses so that they can meet their requirements.
+Additionally, HRA offers educational and financial counseling to clients who participate in training and/or educational programs that satisfy their required participation activities.
+HRA’s Training and Assessment Group (TAG) enables clients to count certain training and educational programs, which now includes pursuing a Bachelor’s degree at four-year colleges in addition to Associate’s degrees, toward their employment requirements, as well as assessing training and/or education programs to process enrollment at participating programs.

 - Business Link helps employers fill their staffing needs with qualified New Yorkers on public assistance and connects them to programs like wage subsidies and tax credits.